Pioneer 10: Encounter with Jupiter

 The trajectory of Pioneer 10 was chosen to take it behind Io, allowing the refractive effect of the moon's atmosphere on the radio transmissions to be measured.
-This demonstrated that the ionosphere of the moon was about 700 km above the surface of the day side, and the density ranged from 60,000 electrons per cubic centimeter on the dayside, down to 9,000 on the night face.
+This demonstrated that the ionosphere of the moon was about 700 km above the surface of the day side, and the density ranged from 60,000 electrons per cubic centimeter on the dayside to 9,000 electrons per cubic centimeter on the night face.
 An unexpected discovery was that Io was orbiting within a cloud of hydrogen that extended for about 805,000 km, with a width and height of 402,000 km.
 A smaller, 110,000 km cloud was believed to have been detected near Europa.

-It was not until after Pioneer 10 had cleared the asteroid belt that NASA selected a trajectory towards Jupiter that offered the slingshot effect that would send the spacecraft out of the Solar System.
-Pioneer 10 was the first spacecraft to attempt such a maneuver and became a proof of concept for the missions that would follow.
-Such an extended mission was not originally something that was planned, but was planned for prior to launch.
+It was not until after Pioneer 10 had cleared the asteroid belt that NASA selected a trajectory towards Jupiter which included a slingshot effect to send the spacecraft out of the Solar System.
+Pioneer 10 was the first spacecraft to attempt such a maneuver, a model for future missions.
+Such an extended mission was not in the initial proposal, but was planned for prior to launch.

 At the closest approach, the velocity of the spacecraft reached 132000 km/h, and it came within 132,252 km of the outer atmosphere of Jupiter.
 Close-up images of the Great Red Spot and the terminator were obtained.
 Communication with the spacecraft then ceased as it passed behind the planet.
 The radio occultation data allowed the temperature structure of the outer atmosphere to be measured, showing a temperature inversion between the altitudes with 10 and 100 mbar pressures.
-Temperatures at the 10 mbar level ranged from -133 to -113 C, while temperatures at the 100 mbar level were -183 to -163 C. The spacecraft generated an infrared map of the planet, which confirmed the idea that the planet radiated more heat than it received from the Sun.
+Temperatures at the 10-mbar level ranged from -133 to -113 C, while temperatures at the 100 mbar level were -183 to -163 C. The spacecraft generated an infrared map of the planet, which confirmed the idea that the planet radiated more heat than it received from the Sun.